Shadowphoenix/Arch-Installation/README.md

 # Arch-Installation
 ## Disclaimer
-Script of commands for mostly unattended Installation of Arch Linux, hopefully all the way to installation of KDE Plasma, my primary desktop atm.
+Script of commands for mostly unattended Installation of Arch Linux all the way to installation of KDE Plasma, my primary desktop atm.

 # To Do